tokligence/tokligence-gateway/README.md

 ## Compatibility

+- **OpenAI Codex CLI v0.55.0+**: Fully compatible with Codex CLI using Responses API.
+Supports streaming, tool calling, automatic shell command normalization, and duplicate detection to prevent infinite loops.
-- Verified end‑to‑end with Claude Code v2.0.29 (Anthropic `/v1/messages` over SSE).
+- **Claude Code v2.0.29**: Verified end‑to‑end with Anthropic `/v1/messages` over SSE.
 The gateway translates Anthropic requests to OpenAI as needed and streams Anthropic‑style SSE back to the client.